gitramalama/KamadoThermostat/README.md

   GND
 ```

-### 3. Latching pushbutton is handled using the Bounce2 library.
-Relevant methods and elements:
-- Instantiation as a global object
-- attach()
-- interval() // sets bounce lag time
-- setPressedState([state]) // set to LOW b/c internal pullup resistor invoked
-- update() // once per loop

-### 4. LED matrix (organic to Arduino board) is handled using the Arduino_LED_Matrix library.
+### 3. LED matrix (organic to Arduino board) is handled using the Arduino_LED_Matrix library.
 Relevant methods and elements:
 - Instantiation as a global object
 - begin() // starts the matrix
 - loadFrame([frame]) // loads the frame and displays it
 ```
    01 02 03 04 05 06 07 08 09 10 11 12
 --+-----------------------------------
 08|31 30 29 28 27[26 25]24 23 22 21 20
 07|19 18 17 16 15[14 13]12 11 10 09 08